 In the absence of independent leadership and oversight, it is clear that the current out-of-hospital options available to patient have been designed in isolation of each other, resulting in a piecemeal and fragmented landscape.
-Additionally, many of these insurer-led out-of-hospital models have been developed by for-profit insurers, and therefore patients who are with insurers that do not offer these programs (many of the smaller not-for-profit insurers) may not be covered for out-of-hospital care.
+Additionally, many of these insurer-led out-of-hospital models have been developed by for-profit insurers and are not always accessible to all clinically eligible patients.

 Private health insurers have responded to a gap in the market and perceive out-of-hospital care programs as an effective means to enhance the value proposition of private health insurance for consumers, drive innovation in healthcare, while simultaneously reducing costs by minimising hospital stays.

-While this may result in positive outcomes for particular patients and parts of the system more broadly, the mechanisms used to achieve this - selective or restrictive contracting and vertical control - may be leading Australia down a United States-style managed care pathway.ii Additionally, private health insurers are directing their policyholders to receive care from their own subsidiary companies or third-party providers, which may not be in the best interest of the patient.
+While this may result in positive outcomes for particular patients and parts of the system more broadly, the mechanisms used to achieve this - selective or restrictive contracting and vertical control - may be leading Australia down a United States-style managed care pathway.
+Additionally, private health insurers are directing their policyholders to receive care from their own subsidiary companies or third-party providers, which may not be in the best interest of the patient.